 Of ancient foundation, the church of Sant' Agnese in Agone was rebuilt by Girolamo Rainaldi and his son Carlo, at the behest of Pope Innocent X (r.
 1644-55), whose family palace stood next door.
 In 1653 the pair were replaced by Francesco Borromini, who added the splendid concave facade.
-However, he, too, was soon replaced and his work was completed by Giovanni Maria Baratta who added the twin bell towers.
+He, too, was soon replaced and the work was completed by Giovanni Maria Baratta, who added the twin bell towers.
 The facade sports a single statue, that of St Agnes.

 The layout of the interior is based on a Greek cross plan.
 The seven altarpieces all take the form of bas-reliefs or statues rather than paintings.
 Above the main door is the funerary monument of Pope Innocent X, who is buried in the church.
 The high altar sports a bas-relief of The Holy Family with St John the Baptist and his Parents (1683) by Domenico Guidi.
-The altar is surmounted by three putti holding a bronze scroll, which reads: Non surrexit inter natos mulierum major Ioanne Baptista (None has arisen among the sons of women greater than John the Baptist), a possible reference to the pope who was born Giovanni Battista Pamphilj.
+The altar is surmounted by three putti holding a bronze scroll, which reads: NON SVRREXIT INTER NATOS MVLIERVM MAIOR IOANNE BAPTISTA(None has arisen among the sons of women greater than John the Baptist), a possible reference to the pope who was born Giovanni Battista Pamphilj.

 A small chapel at the back of the church houses the putative skull of St Agnes.